twolfson/twolfson.com/articles/learning-to-forget.md

 - Notes, a sentence fragment or full-blown prose describing a task or set of tasks at hand
     - This is practical for single items
     - Depending on the thought, more/less words will be applicable

-    - Both paper and electronic formats work for this scenario
+In these solutions, the medium can vary depending on the situation (e.g. electronic is good for reuse, paper is good for attaching to a specific location like a desk).

 # Personal solutions
 ## Forgetting when falling asleep
 When falling asleep, sometimes I have epiphanies about the past day or upcoming tasks.
 No matter how hard I try, I almost always forget these when I wake up.
 Additionally, if I begin to think about finer details, then I start to lose track of the original thought and lose everything.

-I deal with this by keeping a paper notepad next to my bed.
+I deal with this by keeping a paper notepad and attached pen next to my bed.
 When I have a thought I want to remember, I:

 - Sweep around the general area where the notepad is until I find it
 - Take out the pen, uncap it, and place it on the back of the pen
-- Blindly write it down in the dark
+- Blindly write down the thought on the paper in the dark
 - Rip off the sheet of paper
-- Put the pen back together and into the notepad ring
+- Put the pen back together and reattach to the notebook
 - Put the notepad back in its area

 Once the thought has been written down, I let my mind drift and it begins to think about other topics.
 If I think about something else that I want to remember, then I write it down again.

 **Note: Perform this in the dark and with a notepad because any light will stop melatonin production and prolong not falling asleep.**

 In the morning, I read the note and the thought rushes back into memory.
-Then, I re-transcribe it (usually it has some typos or scribbles), and then consider this note as the same from our "Remembering an item" section.
+Then, I rewrite it (usually it has some typos or scribbles), and then consider this note as the same from our ["Remembering an item" section][remembering-an-item].

+[remembering-an-item]: #remembering-an-item-set-of-items-for-later

 ![Blindly written note](/public/images/articles/learning-to-forget/blind-note.png)